OMS1996/state-farm/README.md

 3. **Automatic API Documentation**: FastAPI automatically generates interactive API documentation (using Swagger UI), which is incredibly helpful for testing and understanding the API.
 4. **Scalability**: It's well-suited for building high-performance, scalable APIs, which is crucial for handling real-time data processing and prediction tasks.

+5. Swagger : Automatic documentation and versetile endpoint testing from /docs endpoint.

 ### Storing Imputer, Standardizer, and Model Weights in Pickle Files

 The decision to use pickle files for storing the imputer, standardizer, and model weights was made with the following considerations: